 Statewide, four dams are identified as being in an "Unsafe, Elevated Risk" condition.
-This safety classification denotes for which safety deficiencies could result in failure of the dam during a 100-year or smaller flood event.
+These dams have confirmed safety deficiencies for which there is concern they could fail during a 100-year or smaller flood event.
+There is an urgent need to repair or remove these dams.

-- Fredonia Dam in Coconino County provides flood protection to the Town of Fredonia. - Magma Dam in Pinal County provides flood protection to agricultural lands and homes.
-Major land developments are planned downstream of the dam. - Cook Reservoir Dam in Graham County was constructed in violation of Arizona dam safety regulations and is a non-engineered structure. - Powerline Dam in Pinal County provides flood protection to homes in Maricopa County.
+- Fredonia Dam in Coconino County provides flood protection to the Town of Fredonia.
+The National Resource Conservation Service is funding a rehabilitation planning project in FY08.
+Fredonia must secure further funding for rehabilitation design (est. \$300K) and construction (est. \$5 to \$7M).
+ADWR is working with Fredonia and the National Weather Service to develop an early-warning emergency action plan. - Magma Dam in Pinal County provides flood protection to agricultural lands and homes.
+Construction of the needed repairs is scheduled to begin in February 2009. - Cook Reservoir Dam in Graham County was constructed in violation of Arizona dam safety regulations and is a non-engineered structure.
+Removal of the dam is scheduled to occur in FY2009. - Powerline Dam in Pinal County provides flood protection to homes in Maricopa County.
 An earth fissure has been identified at the dam.
+The dam is operated and maintained by Maricopa County Flood Control District and is located on State lands.
+Maricopa County is performing studies to identify interim safety measures for mitigating the immediate risk to the dam.